webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 # Why does WebRTC need a dedicated subsystem for connecting?

-Most applications use client/server connections.
-For this setup you can expect the server to have a stable well-known transport address.
-The client contacts the server, and the server responds.
-WebRTC does not use client/server for connections, it uses peer-to-peer (P2P).
-In a P2P connection the task of creating a connection is almost equally distributed to both peers.
-It is this way because the transport address (IP and port) can not be assumed, and may even change during the session.
-WebRTC will take this information and will go to great lengths to achieve bi-directional communication between two WebRTC Agents.
+Most applications deployed today establish client/server connections.
+For a client/server connection it requires the server to have a stable well-known transport address.
+A client contacts a server, and the server responds.

+WebRTC doesn't use client/server, it establishes peer-to-peer (P2P) connections.
+In a P2P connection the task of creating a connection is equally distributed to both peers.
+This is because a transport address (IP and port) in WebRTC can not be assumed, and may even change during the session.
+WebRTC will gather all the information it can and will go to great lengths to achieve bi-directional communication between two WebRTC Agents.

 Establishing peer-to-peer connectivity can be difficult though.
 These agents could be in different networks with no direct connectivity.
 In situations where direct connectivity does exist you can still have other issues.
 In some cases, your clients don't speak the same network protocols (UDP <-> TCP) or maybe IP Versions (IPv4 <-> IPv6).